Foliar Diseases of Tomato in Greenhouses – Vegetable Crops Hotline

 xxxx

 Figure 4.
-Leaf mold lesions on tomato can be recognized by the gray-green mold on the bottom of leaves
+Leaf mold lesions on tomato can be recognized by the gray-green mold on the bottom of leaves.

 White Mold (Sclerotinia sclerotiorum) The first symptom is often the wilting of scattered tomato plants.
 Upon closer inspection, the lower stem of an affected plant may have a light brown lesion that girdles the plant, causing it to wilt and possibly die.
 The lesions appear woody, which is how this disease got its alternate name: timber rot.
 The lesions are often accompanied by the white growth of the causal fungus as well as dark, irregularly shaped fungal structures (sclerotia) (see Figure 5).
-Sclerotia are found on the outside or inside of the stem and allow the fungus to overwinter several years in the soil without a host.
+Sclerotia are found on the outside or inside of the stem and allow the fungus to overwinter for several years in the soil without a host.
 White mold may also cause rot of tomato fruit.

 xxxx